![]() |

 Depending on Python global and free variables

-For that reason, we recommend a functional programming style that uses arguments instead of closing over outer names.
+For that reason, you should follow a functional programming style that uses arguments instead of closing over outer names.

 @tf.function